© Treppenbau Voß GmbH & Co. KG

 Compass Software: A Competent Partner

 All in all Treppenbau Voß’s investment was a full success.
-“The biggest advantage is the savings of material due to the great utilisation of the plates.
+“The biggest advantage is the savings of material due to the great utilization of the plates.
 Beyond that the user-friendliness and simplicity is extremely helpful.
 Furthermore, I like Compass Software because they are always open to new developments and their implementation of programming requests is great,” Mr. Groth elaborates.
 During Treppenbau Voß’s frequent contact with the Compass Software Support Team, the two companies discuss further potential of the module, as well as possible new developments, which are implemented within a short period of time.
 “Since the module is brand new, we can discuss small details, which are important to us in the field, directly with the support team, who then forward them to the development department.
 This ensures a prompt programming of improvements and we are the first to benefit from them.”

 Treppenbau Voß will stick with their software partner Compass Software in the future and they already have new ideas for improvements and extensions which will make production run even more smoothly.